01. Sexual and reproductive health and rights

 Here are some examples of risky sexual behaviours: (1).
 Unprotected sex: having sex without using condoms or other forms of protection can increase the risk of contracting STIs and unintended pregnancy.
 (2).
 Multiple sexual partners: having multiple sexual partners can increase the risk of contracting and spreading STIs.
 (3).
 Alcohol and drug abuse: abusing alcohol or drugs before or during sexual activity can impair judgment and increase the risk of engaging in risky sexual behaviours.
 (4).
 Sex with high-risk partners: having sex with partners who are known to have a high risk of STIs, such as sex workers or intravenous drug users, can increase the risk of contracting STIs.
 (5).
 Lack of communication: not communicating with sexual partners about sexual health and history can increase the risk of contracting STIs and unintended pregnancy.
 (6).
 Non-consensual sex: engaging in non-consensual sexual activity, such as rape, can lead to physical and emotional trauma, as well as the risk of contracting STIs.

 Sexually transmitted infections (STIs), also known as sexually transmitted diseases, are infections which are passed from one person to the other during sexual activity.
 STIs can be caused by bacteria, viruses, parasites, or other microorganisms.
 The STIs can be prevented by practising safe sex, such as using condoms or other forms of protection during sexual activity, getting regular STI testing, or limiting sexual partners.
 STIs can be treated with antibiotics, antivirals, other medications, but it is important to seek medical attention if an individual suspects that they might have an STI.
 Untreated STIs can lead to serious health problems such as infertility, cancer, and organ damage.
-STIs can have a range of symptoms, from mild to severe, and can have serious consequences if left untreated with a profound impact on sexual and reproductive health.
-STIs, such as HIV and syphilis, can have long-term health implications and may be life-threatening.
-STIs are among the most common causes of illness and have far-reaching health, social and economic consequences.
+STIs can have a range of symptoms, from mild to severe, and can have serious consequences if left untreated with a profound impact on reproductive health.
+STIs, such as HIV and syphilis, have long-term health implications and may be life-threatening.
+STIs are among the most common causes of illness and have far-reaching health, social, economic consequences.

 10. Practising healthy intimate relationships